PPA administers press cards for members through the UKPCA.

 Applying for a Press Card

 Complaints about the system or refusals to supply a card should be made to the relevant Gatekeeper, and will be discussed at the next meeting of the co-ordinating committee, which meets quarterly.
-If you have any further queries please email Maggie Turner or call on 020 7400 7500.
-Overseas use Press Cards are intended for use in the UK, and technically have no validity overseas.
+If you have any further queries please email Louisa Cavell or call 020 7404 7526.
+Press Cards are intended for use in the UK, and technically have no validity overseas.
 However, in many parts of the world journalists have to carry identification cards and PPA Press Cards are in regular use abroad for this purpose.
 The words 'Press Card' and 'Scotland Yard' have been known to open many a closed door – but don’t press your luck too far!
 The verification procedure will work from abroad, but Scotland Yard will not accept reverse charge calls.

 Use of Press Cards